If you have purchased Azure in Open credits from a reseller, please select from the following redemption options to use your Azure services.

 Please note, this feature is not available in the following countries:

-Contact your reseller for support, or submit a support case online through the Azure Management Portal.
+Contact your reseller for support, or submit a support case online through the Microsoft Azure classic portal.
 Subscription and billing issues do not require a support contract.
 However, technical/break-fix issues will require an Azure support plan, which is sold separately.

 For details on available support plans, visit the Azure Support Plans page.

 More details on Azure in Open, such as offer availability, usage quotas, service level agreements, and usage quotas, can be found on our Pay-As-You-Go page.